Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Materials and Methods

-In the experiment, we evaluate our proposed human-in-the-loop learning on task \textit{NeedlePick} as a representative example. \textit{NeedlePick} is an essential surgical training task, where the user needs to manipulate the robot arm to reach and pick up the needle on the tray, and then move it to a targeted location.
+We choose \textit{NeedlePick} as a representative task for validation, which is an essential surgical training task, where the user needs to manipulate the robot arm to reach and pick up the needle on the tray, and then move it to a targeted location.
 It contains multiple interactions with the virtual environment thus relevant surgical skill is needed to successfully complete the task.
-Following the setting in SurRoL, the workspace is set to $10cm^{2}$, and the tolerance distance between the goal and current state is $0.5cm$.
-Each episode is set to 150 timesteps.
-The environment will be reset if the user fails within the defined timesteps.
-The initial and goal conditions are randomly sampled every time the environment resets.
-We record 100 successful demonstrations from the script and the human separately.
-For a fair comparison, the average completion time steps of demonstrations are numerically close with around 109 steps for the script and 110 steps for the human.
-The average trajectory distance ($cm$) of human demonstrations is longer than the script (19.8 compared to 11.7), as the human tends to perform actions with slightly curvy trajectories and noises compared to the script.
-All demos are conducted by an engineering student with strong experience in controlling the da Vinci surgical robot in both the real world and the simulator.
-To systematically evaluate the learned RL policies, we opt for success rate, steps to complete (time cost), and economy of motion (trajectory distance) as the evaluation metrics, which have been commonly adopted to evaluate the surgeons' skills in the robotic surgery simulation training~\cite{perrenot2012virtual,whittaker2016validation,cowan2021virtual}, owing to their effectiveness of representing the level of surgical skills.
+The reward function is defined following the previous SurRoL as: $r(s,a) = -\mathbb{I}_{({\left\|o_{g}-o_{c}\right\|_2}\geq\epsilon)}$, where $o_{c}$ and $o_{g}$ are respectively current and goal location of the needle center, while $\epsilon$ is the tolerant distance between them.
+During the experiment, we collect the successful human expert and non-expert demonstrations using the proposed simulator.
+Meanwhile, we also developed a linear path planning script which can generate a sequence of waypoints between the robot's current position and the target position to collect script demonstrations.
+Then we compare the results of using human expert, non-expert demonstrations and the result of using script demonstrations.
+To evaluate the learned policies, we opt for success rate, steps to complete (time cost), and economy of motion (trajectory distance) as the evaluation metrics, which have been commonly adopted to evaluate the surgeons' skills in the robotic surgery simulation training~\cite{perrenot2012virtual,whittaker2016validation,cowan2021virtual}, owing to their effectiveness of representing the level of surgical skills.